A Frequency Domain Approach to Predict Power System Transients: Introduction

-To alleviate the limitation of binary prediction, some recent works provide finer trajectory prediction by learning the time domain solutions to the governing ODEs.
+To alleviate the limitation of binary prediction, some recent works provide finer trajectory prediction by learning the time domain solutions to the governing DAEs.
 Polynomial basis are used in~\cite{xia2018galerkin} to approximate the solutions, but the number of basis functions grows exponentially with the system size.
+Extreme learning machine is utilized in~\cite{su2021intelligent} for online voltage stability margin prediction, but the traces of the system variables are not provided.
 Deep neural networks are used in~\cite{yang2019pmu, cepeda2014real} to directly learn to predict the future trajectory from past and current measurements.
-However, since power system are large and sampled sparsely in time, direct regression on time-domain data does not perform very well.
-A rolling prediction is used in~\cite{yang2019pmu} to improve accuracy, but with a high cost in computational efficiency.
+However, since power systems are large and sampled sparsely in time, direct regression on time-domain data does not perform very well.
+A rolling prediction is used in~\cite{yang2019pmu} to improve accuracy, but with a high computational cost.
+Instead of the time-domain approach, eigenstates of linear swing equations after eigenspace transformation are utilized in~\cite{jalali2022inferring} to infer system dynamics.
+However, the assumptions on the linearized system model and uniform damping ratios may not hold for realistic and large-scale systems.

-More importantly, since the majority of trajectory used in training is stable, the learned networks fail predict unstable behaviors.
-Physics informed neural networks that directly attempt to solve the ODEs have been proposed as an alternative~\cite{stiasny2021learning}, but it does not currently scale beyond small networks.
+In addition, since the majority of trajectories used in training is stable, the learned networks fail predict unstable behaviors.
+Physics informed neural networks that directly attempt to solve the DAEs have been proposed as an alternative~\cite{stiasny2021learning}, but it does not currently scale beyond small networks.